 Yes.
 We seek to make fellowship awards to students in a variety of academic disciplines.

 Q: As an anthropologist, am I eligible for a FLAS?
 As a law student, am I eligible?
 As a medical student, am I eligible?
 As a music student, am I eligible?
 As a math student, am I eligible?

 Q: Is the FLAS application on the CGI website the only one I need to complete, or do I need to complete a separate application with the U.S. Department of Education?

-To apply for FLAS fellowship funding from the Center for Global Initiatives, you must complete an application online through our website, not through the U.S. Department of Education.
+To apply for FLAS fellowship funding, you must complete an application online through our website, not through the U.S. Department of Education.
 Please review the program details and application instructions before you apply!

 Q: I am applying for a beginning level language FLAS.
 I have no knowledge of the language.
 Do I still need to submit a language evaluation?